 This may mean eight to ten bags of seed per pitch and I sow the pitches in multiple directions.
 A pre seed fertiliser (6.9.6) should be applied at a rate of 35 grams per metre squared to help seed establishment.

 Top dressing of the surface should be considered to re-establish surface levels, to protect the seed and if drainage is a problem to create a bridge through the profile to carry water.
 Before applying any sand check its suitability with your supplier,for use on your soil.

 It normally takes 60 tons of sand per winter sports pitch to give a good coverage and should be applied by a mechanical belt spreader

-As mentioned previously, creating a drainage bridge through the profile, especially in clay based soils is vital to get the surface to perform better,thererefore consider vertidraining at this stage.
+Aeration as mentioned previously, creating a drainage bridge through the profile, especially in clay based soils is vital to get the surface to perform better, therefore consider vertidraining at this stage.
 Using 19-25mm solid tines try and achieve a depth of 250-300mm.